Table of Contents

 Why Being Friends With Your Ex Is Not A Good Idea?

 When someone has been such an integral part of your life, it’s only natural that cutting them off completely is bound to hurt.
-That’s why most couples attempt trying to remain friends even after the relationship fizzles out.
+That’s why so many couples try to remain friends even after the relationship fizzles out.
 It’s a last-ditch effort to retain the familiarity of an old connection in whatever way or form possible.

 However, flogging a dead horse is never a good idea and being friends with your ex is just that.
 Still not convinced?
-Consider these 5 solid reasons why being friends with your ex is not a good idea:
+Consider these 5 solid reasons why being friends with your ex is not a good idea before delving deeper into how to tell your ex you don’t want to be friends:

 1. It can spoil your memories of the relationship